Office of the Vice Provost for Graduate Education and Dean of the Graduate School

 Dr. Verderame received his undergraduate and graduate degrees at Columbia University and completed a postdoctoral fellowship at the University of California, San Francisco, before joining the faculty at Penn State’s College of Medicine.

-Dr. Suzanne C. Adair is the assistant dean of the Graduate School at Penn State.
+Dr. Suzanne C. Adair is the associate dean of the Graduate School at Penn State.
 She also oversees the Office of Graduate Education Equity Programs.
 Prior to her current position, she was the professional development coordinator in the Affirmative Action Office.

 Dr. Adair has over 20 years of experience in the fields of mental health, education, and social work.
 Before coming to Penn State, she was the assistant director for a school social work program in the Philadelphia Public School District and has worked as a family therapist, bereavement counselor, and manager of residential sites for mentally ill adults.
 Along with her work at Penn State, Dr. Adair has served as a consultant for both local and national organizations, conducting professional development sessions on issues of minority recruitment and retention, promoting diversity and inclusion, team building, climate improvement, and effective communication skills.